Can You Use Dehumidifier Water To Water Plants?

 Definitely not.
 I know some sources will say that this water is clean, and of course, it looks clean.

 However, dehumidifier manufacturers do not use food grade plastics and metals.
-Therefore, the water coming from the dehumidifier will certainly have some carcinogens, which have leaked from the plastic and metal parts of this appliance.
+The water coming from the dehumidifier will certainly have some carcinogens.
+These leak from the plastic and metal parts of this appliance.

 Therefore, even if some sources tell you can drink this water as long as the humidifier coils are clean, just don’t.
 It is better not to drink it.